aspose-pub/Aspose.PUB-Documentation/cpp/developer-guide/convert-pub-files/pub-to-pdf/_index.md

 type: docs
 url: /cpp/pub-to-pdf/
 keywords: "C++ convert pub to pdf, pub to pdf C++, C++ API publication files to pdf"
-description: "This article explains how to convert PUB files to PDF in C++."
+description: PUB to PDF convertion functionality using Aspose.PUB for C++ solution is described and demonstrated with the pseudocode in this article.
 weight: 10
 ---